-I was in a hurry, so I opened the PPT file directly on my pen drive, made the necessary changes and saved it.
-The next time I opened the file, the images in the slide were gone and a red ‘X’ mark now appears with an error message ‘The image part with relationship ID rld2 was not found in the file’.
+I was in a hurry, so I opened the PPT file directly on my pen drive, made the necessary changes, and saved it.
+The next time I opened the file, the PowerPoint images disappear and were replaced by a red ‘X’ picture.
+Later appears an error message ‘The image part with relationship ID rld2 was not found in the file’.

-It can be really frustrating to receive such error messages in important files.
+Sometimes PowerPoint 2013 adds a red X to the left-hand side pane for no apparent reason.
 We understand how you feel and are here to provide some helpful tips.

 If you’ve lost images due to this bug, unfortunately, there is nothing much you can do to repair or recover them.
 The only workaround is to get those missing images and insert them again in your slide.